GKcodebase/Design/DesignPattern/src/main/java/ReadMe.md

                           eg  - Media player changing it state as playing, paused, start, stop etc.
     4.Template                - Defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure. eg  - Abstaract DataMiner class with abstract and concrete methods and Subclass overides template methods.
-    5.Observer                -  define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing. eg  - Consumer - producer patterns
+    5.Observer                - Define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing. eg  - Consumer - producer patterns
     6.Strategy                - family of algorithms, put each of them into a separate class, and make their objects interchangeable eg  - Payment Interface , Different Payment methods and a checkout method using these as required.
+    7.Mediator                - reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object. eg  - ChatUser use chat rooms via a chat mediator.
+    8.Iterator                - Lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.). eg  - Normal Iterator class
+    9.Memento                 - Lets you save and restore the previous state of an object without revealing the details of its implementation. eg  - Like in editing app, previous state can be stored and retrieved using a EditMomento 10.Visitor                - Separate algorithms from the objects on which they operate. eg  - Using different area calculator visitor for rectangle and circle.